iOS Session Replay¶

 View-level privacy overrides:

-- Support overriding text and input masking levels and touch masking levels
+- Supports overriding text and input masking levels and touch masking levels

 Note:

-- To ensure correct identification of overrides, they should be applied as early as possible in the view lifecycle.
-This prevents the session replay from processing the view before the applied overrides.
+- To ensure proper identification of overrides, they should be applied as early as possible in the view lifecycle.
+This prevents the session replay from processing the view before the override is applied.

 - Privacy overrides affect the view and its subviews.
 This means that even if an override is applied to a view that may not immediately take effect (e.g., applying an image override to a text input), the override will still apply to all subviews.

-- Privacy override priority: Subviews > Parent views > Global settings
+- Privacy override priority: Subview > Parent view > Global settings

 Text and Input Override¶